Conditions & Treatments

 - The Sickle Cell Program is comprehensive and provides holistic care.
 You and your children have access to social workers, genetic counselors, cardiologists, pulmonologists, neurologists, and psychologists.
 Together with our Pediatric Intensive Care Unit staff, we treat the most life-threatening complications such as stroke and acute chest syndrome.
 The blood bank provides accessibility to apheresis, a type of blood donation, for emergencies.
 We work closely with your child’s pediatrician in diagnosis, treatment, and addressing any complications, as well as providing patient and family education.
 We provide your child and family opportunities to participate in support groups, camps, and other extracurricular activities.
 We also provide information about the disease through the library, the Internet, and group discussion.

 - The Thrombophilia Program administers the latest tests to identify the cause of blood clots (also called thrombophilia) and uses the most effective medications to treat existing clots and prevent new ones from forming.
 Blood clots have become an important issue in pediatric hematology mainly because we have learned that genetics play a role, especially for central line-associated and spontaneous thrombosis.
-At Mount Sinai, we focus more on identifying young women at risk for blood clots because of the use of oral contraceptives or pregnancy.

 In addition, we also treat a variety of other blood disorders.